Mafia

 (SFC, 12/6/02, p.E16)

-1979 In Italy the Mafia killed a journalist.
-In 1996 Premier Giulio Andreotti went on trial for allegedly turning to the Mafia to kill a troublesome journalist.
+1979 Mar 20, In Rome, Italy, the Mafia killed Mino Pecorelli, a magazine editor.
+In 1996 Premier Giulio Andreotti went on trial for allegedly turning to the Mafia to kill the troublesome journalist.
 Andreotti was acquitted by a jury in 1999.
 5 others were also acquitted.
+In 2002 an appeal court in Perugia sentenced Giulio Andreotti to 24 years imprisonment for ordering the murder of Pecorelli.

 1980 Mar 18, John Favara struck a killed Frank Gotti (12), the son of mobster John Gotti, as the boy darted in front of his car on a minibike in Brooklyn.
 Favara disappeared on July 28.
 In 2009 it was reported that mobster Charles Carneglia (62) had killed Favara and dissolved his body in acid.